intcyoacreator/intcyoacreator.github.io/README.md

   sections, like a `GOTO` command or something
     * First, it checks which page it is on, and then switches to that page (if the user is currently on a different page), and then it scrolls down
+- [ ] Have ability to export a project's project level settings (not overrides, but those can be export from the overridden object's menu, where you can do a shallow copy (only the overwritten settings) or a deep copy (all settings))
+    * All exported settings can be imported elsewhere, but the scope may need to be overwritten when importing
+    * Then again, the scope is mostly useless isn't it?
+- [ ] Viewer may display a menu thing at the start?
+    * Maybe only if an option is pressed
+    * It'll show author(s), contributors, extra credits, licence, name of the CYOA, Summary, whether the project can be verified, if it has requested more permission out of sanitization (such as links, images, or even DANGEROUS scripts!), stuff like that
+    * Also shows (and these need to be new settings too) the version it was created in, as well as the latest version to update it (which code in SaveLoad will need to change)
+    * This means that when loading the creator, if the latest edited version is a major version down, it warns that it may be incompatible
+        * If both start with 0: if it's a minor or patch version difference, it warns that it may be incompatible
+        * It doesn't need to change with major version 1 or up, since we already covered major version changes

 ## Immediate TODO